 Getting proper sleep is key to experiencing improved health, increased energy and vitality, and a better mood.
 If you are having trouble getting adequate sleep, try these natural remedies.

 Valerian is one of the most time-honored herbal sleep remedies in the world.
 Though it has a peculiar odor, that pungency comes from the volatile oils and other compounds that lead to its sleep-inducing effects.
 Among women with sleeping concerns related to menopause, one in three got better sleep after drinking valerian tea.
 But it is a trusted remedy for people of all ages.
-Global Healing Center's Organic Valerian Raw Herbal Extract™ is an excellent choice to get the rest you need.
+Global Healing's Organic Valerian Raw Herbal Extract™ is an excellent choice to get the rest you need.

 Melatonin is a hormone your body releases when light is absent, but you can take it supplementally.
 Melatonin helps regulate your body's natural sleep-wake cycle, promoting sleep.
 Melatonin supplements decreased the time it took children with insomnia to fall asleep by more than 15 minutes.
 Be careful of taking melatonin long-term, however.
 Extended use may worsen insomnia, rather than help it.